Worship is Weird

 But David wasn’t throwing it out.
 He was giving it to God.
 "Here, Lord.
 Here’s water, from the place closest to my heart.
 It represents the faith and love of my men, and thus my own love as well.
 I pour it out to you.
 Here’s water from my heart—I pour it out unto You."

-16 Saul’s daughter [and David’s wife] Michal looked out her window and watched the chest being brought into David’s City.
+16 Saul’s daughter Michal [David’s wife] looked out her window and watched the chest being brought into David’s City.
 But when she saw David jumping and dancing for the Lord, she was disgusted.

-21 David told her, "The Lord didn’t choose your father or anyone else in your family to be the leader of his people.
-The Lord chose me, and I was celebrating in honor of him.
+21 David told her, “The Lord didn’t choose your father or anyone else in your family to be the leader of his people.
+The Lord chose me, and I was celebrating in honor of Him.
 22 I’ll show you just how great I can be!
 I’ll even be disgusting to myself.
-But those slave-girls you talked about will still honor me!"
-(The Contemporary English Version)
+But those slave-girls you talked about will still honor me!”
+(2 Sam 6: 4-22 CEV)

-Finally, let’s see the weird ways a New Testament lady chose to worship her Lord.
+Finally, let’s see the weird ways some New Testament ladies chose to worship their Lord.

 Look at Luke 7:36.

-This woman was not a professional worshipper.
-Perhaps she didn’t know the OT codes about what to offer in terms of sacrifice.
-She wasn’t likely a religious person.
+This woman wasn’t likely a religious person who understood the OT sacrificial regulations.
+She wasn’t a professional worshipper.
 But she had somehow come to love Jesus and to find faith in Him, and this led to an intensely personal and unquestionably weird form of expression.
-And ever since it has served as a model of worship.
+And ever since it has served as a symbol of worship.
 Oil upon His feet.
 Tears to wash off the dust, and her own hair to wipe them dry.

-In John Chapter 11 we learn that this woman is Mary, whose sister and brother were Martha and Lazarus.
-Then, in John 12 we find Mary once again at the feet of Jesus in worship.
+In John Chapter 12 we see another woman (some say it was the same woman?) doing something similar.
+It is Mary, whose sister and brother were Martha and Lazarus.
+Jesus has raised Lazarus from the dead, and in John 12 we find Mary at the feet of Jesus in worship.

-Once again, Mary did an intensely personal thing.
+Like David, Mary did an intensely personal thing.
 Again it was misunderstood by those who watched.
 It was a great sacrifice—it cost her a lot.
-But she was determined to fill Jesus’ life with her praise, even as the costly oil filled the air with it’s rich perfume.
+Interestingly, Jesus was clearly pleased, and publically praised Mary’s private act.
+But she was determined to fill Jesus’ life with her praise, even as the costly oil filled the air with its rich perfume.

 So yes, worship is weird—or at least it is sometimes bound to be seen as weird by others.
 Yes, worship is unnatural for natural humans, because it is a…